- Our Work

 On behalf of Uganda’s Ministry of Gender, Labour and Social Development, Africare’s Technical Support to Orphans project rolled out policies to ensure quality services to orphans and other vulnerable children in western Uganda’s nine local district governments.
 The project is working to strengthen the abilities of local governments, communities, civil society organizations and private sector systems to deliver holistic, high quality services to children in need.

 Following baseline research and a pilot campaign, Africare also participated in the roll out of a National Hand-Washing Campaign in Uganda.
 As a result of lessons learned during the research and pilot phases, such as the recognition that school children are good change agents and the importance of involving district leaders, mothers and fathers, the project is achieving success.
-The project has trained 200,000 community members in hand washing with soap and other hygiene messaging.
+The project trained more than 200,000 community members in hand washing with soap and other hygiene messaging.